rogerboesch/SceneKitTutorial/README.md

 ### Screenshots

-Part I
+Tutorial Part I
 ![Screenshot Part I](/screenshots/screenshot1.png)

-Part II
+Tutorial Part II
 ![Screenshot Part II](/screenshots/screenshot2.png)

-Part III
+Tutorial Part III
 ![Screenshot Part III](/screenshots/screenshot3.png)

 **Important**:
-*Feel free to use this code in every way you want, but please consider also to give esomething back to the community.
+*Feel free to use this code in every way you want, but please consider also to give esomething back to the community.*

-I don't own the license rights for the assets used in this tutorials, so before you use them for something else then self-learning, please check by yourself the license behind or even better replace it with your own art.
+*I don't own the license rights for the assets used in this tutorials, so before you use them for something else then self-learning, please check by yourself the license behind or even better replace it with your own art.
 Thank you!*